Vizemo/4883-PT-Marchesi/Assignments/A05/P9/README.md

 ## Description

 - I chose problem [9.
-Palindrome Number](https://leetcode.com/problems/palindrome-number/description/) from the list above.
+Palindrome Number](https://leetcode.com/problems/palindrome-number/description/) from the problem [list](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/A05).
 - Below are the documents for the assignment list with short descriptions.

 ### Files